galactic-void/Nursery/Aura.Http/Readme.md

                         ->setMethod(Request::GET)
                         ->send('/a/path');

-When you save a file to disk `RequestResponse->getContent()` returns a file resource.
+When you save a file to disk `RequestResponse->getContent()` will return a file resource.

 ## Uploading a File